Psychiatry Residency Training Program

 Each resident is closely supervised.
 They work closely with the attending physician in charge who, in addition to daily supervision in rounds, sets aside a combined minimum of one hour a week to review the case load.
 While at WMC, inpatient residents have weekly group supervision with the program director.
 Supervision is especially designed to help the first-year resident develop his/her own image as physician/psychiatrist.
 Close collaboration in the supervisor-student relationship enables the new resident to learn the essentials of psychiatric examination, diagnosis, psychodynamics, treatment, management, and disposition.
 All supervisors are chosen from the full time or volunteer faculty of New York Medical College.
 Additional supervision is provided for specialized treatment modalities such as group, family therapy, cognitive behavioral, ECT, and psychodynamic treatments.

-During the PGY-2, PGY-3 and PGY-4, the residents are assigned senior faculty members, often psychoanalysts, who supervise the resident’s treatment of continuous and intensive psychotherapy.
+During the PGY-3 and PGY-4 years, the residents are assigned full-time or voluntary faculty members, often psychoanalysts, who supervise the resident’s treatment of continuous and intensive psychotherapy.
 Residents meet weekly with a supervisor and an outpatient intake attending.
 The chief of service or his/her assistant provides supervision of short-term work.
 The resident is supervised on every patient seen in the Emergency Room.
 Supervision is also provided for the resident’s group and family work.

 At the end of each rotation (or every four blocks in the OPD), the chief of service, the supervisors, peers, medical students and other staff members who work closely with the residents, are asked to complete written evaluations of the resident’s clinical performance and knowledge base during their rotation.
 Residents also fill out self-evaluations.
 Following the review of the evaluations by the Educational Committee, residents are encouraged to review these evaluations and their progress with their supervisors.
 The Director of Psychiatric Residency Training will meet twice a year with each resident to review the resident’s progress and prepare a prospective educational plan for the upcoming academic year.
 Thus, the resident has ongoing awareness of his/her level of performance and educational needs.
 In addition, the residents are asked to evaluate their clinical experiences, didactic teaching, and supervision.
 This two-way process allows for an on going review of our program with a focus on performance improvement for both residents and faculty.